pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/gcp-gke.md

 }
 ```

-This will print out the exact command to use to connect to the TiDB cluster just created from the bastion instance.
+This will print out the exact command used to connect to the TiDB cluster.

+Once you finish modification, execute `terraform init` and `terraform apply` statements to create the cluster.

 ## Scale